Search our site!

 The Conservancy has sponsored bird walks for members and the general public featuring noted local ornithologists but there is potential for other programs to explore the natural history, plant, and animal species in our canyon.
 (Visit our Flora and Fauna page)

-Since the 1991 wildfire that took many lives and homes in our neighborhood, wildfire prevention has become a major concern.
-In addition to reducing the fuel load on public lands in the canyon, the Conservancy recognizes that this issue must be addressed on a regional level.
-The Conservancy is working with other organizations and public officials to lead in the formation of a regionwide approach to vegetation management and wildfire prevention.
+Since the 1991 wildfire that took many lives and homes in our neighborhood, wildfire prevention has been a major concern.
+In addition to reducing the fuel load on private properties and on public lands in the canyon, the Conservancy recognizes that vegetation management must be addressed on a regional level.
+The Conservancy is working with other local organizations and public officials to lead in the formation of a region-wide approach to vegetation management and wildfire prevention.

 Capacity Building